MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 + RStudio is the IDE
 + Operation runs in local compute context on an edge node in a Hadoop cluster

-Under this configuration, a failed operation could be the result of a package dependency, which will be evident in the error message stack through warnings about a missing libjvm or libhsdf package.
+Under this configuration, a failed operation could be the result of a package dependency, which will be evident in the error message stack through warnings about a missing libjvm or libhdfs package.

 The workaround is to recreate the symbolic link, update the site file, and restart R Studio.